Reminder Advertising: The Secret Weapon for Brand Domination

 The Rule of Seven

-You've probably heard the old marketing adage that a person needs to see a message seven times before they act on it.
-While the exact number might vary, the principle holds.
+You’ve probably heard the old marketing adage that a person needs to see a message seven times before they act on it.
+While the exact number may vary, the principle remains the same.

 Reminder advertising helps you hit that magic number, increasing the likelihood of conversion.